Specialties

 - Learn about bronchoscopy in general and its usefulness in the diagnosis of lung cancer and other conditions (CR3)

-- Explain how you would break the news that the patient has lung cancer (CR3)
+- Be able to break the news that the patient has lung cancer (CR3)

 - Understand the role of surgery, chemotherapy, radiotherapy and palliative care in the management of bronchial carcinoma (CR3)